 Even if the new hire reports to a Plant Manager, VP of Operations, COO or the CEO, the most senior Food Safety leader should still lead and heavily influence every step of the hiring process.

-The Site Operations team and the Site Manager may have the most interaction with the new hire and certainly can influence the hiring decision, but it should never be a question who’s ultimately responsible for the hiring process and final decision.
+The Site Operations team and the Site Manager may have the most interaction with the new hire and certainly can influence the hiring decision.
+Still, it should never be a question of who’s ultimately responsible for the hiring process and final decision.
 You.